-This is a PhD project that aims to understand socioeconomic impacts of legalization and how historically cannabis producing rural regions within British Columbia can effectively transition to the new rural economy.
+This is a PhD project that aims to understand some socioeconomic impacts of recreational cannabis legalization, and how historically cannabis producing rural regions within British Columbia can effectively transition to the new rural economy.

 Questions guiding this project include: To what extent has the cannabis industry supported rural B.C. economies?
 How will rural communities that have been supported by the cannabis industry be impacted both socially and economically with legalization of recreational cannabis?
 Who are the legalization stakeholders and how are they engaging in decision making?
 How are stakeholders interacting and responding to this policy change?
-How can the concerns of non-cannabis business and non-supporters of cannabis be addressed ?
-What training and education is needed for the rural workforce to accommodate legalization?
+What training and education is needed for the rural workforce in response to legalization?
 What barriers exist for current cannabis industry participants to transition into the legalized regime?
 What opportunities and challenges come with legalization?

 This project used Thoughtexchange to gather preliminary data for this project, which will be translated into consumable briefs over the next short while, with more primary data collection methods to follow.